sodafoundation/documentation/content/projects/nbp/user-guide/ceph-csi/_index.md

   over [here](https://docs.sodafoundation.io/soda-gettingstarted/installation-using-ansible/)), you need to change the ports of etcd in osdsdb.yaml while installing SODA on an existing K8s environment as the ports cause conflict with k8s etcd.
 - SODA CSI provisioner image to be used based on SODA release version.
-Refer support matrix over [here](/support-matrix/nbp/csi-pnp/#sidecar-version-support)

 ## Selecting the vendor CSI driver

-You can select the CSI driver supported by SODA Plug-N-Play from [here](https://docs.sodafoundation.io/support-matrix/nbp/csi-pnp/) Once selected follow the instruction given in the document to deploy the CSI driver in K8s.
+You can select the CSI driver supported by SODA Plug-N-Play from [here](https://docs.sodafoundation.io/projects/nbp/support-matrix/) Once selected follow the instruction given in the document to deploy the CSI driver in K8s.

 ##### For this example we are selecting the [CEPH-RBD CSI Driver](https://github.com/ceph/ceph-csi).